Contents

 When does my GmbH qualify as a non-profit?

-• The company objective must clearly fulfil this charitable function.
+- The company objective must fulfil this charitable function.

-• The objectives of a gGmbH must be altruistic, direct, and for a specific purpose.
-Profits must not be distributed among the shareholders but must instead be put towards the company objective.
-Additionally, all salaries must be kept in relation to work performance.
-You can learn about the rights and duties of gGmbH shareholders in our article.
+- The objective of a gGmbH must be altruistic, direct, and specific.
+Profits must not be distributed among the shareholders but used to further the company’s objective.
+Additionally, all salaries must be related to work performance.

-• The articles of incorporation need to establish a beneficiary (Begünstigter).
+- The articles of incorporation need to establish a Begünstigter (beneficiary).
 If the gGmbH is disbanded or loses its non-profit status, the company assets go to this beneficiary.
 However, the initial investment is paid out to the shareholders.
 The beneficiary must also be recognised as a non-profit.
-Beneficiaries can also fall under the category gGmbH, as well as foundations (Stiftungen), charitable organisations (gemeinnützige Vereinegemeinnützige Vereine) or gUGs, for example.
+Beneficiaries can also fall under the category gGmbH, Stiftungen (foundations), gemeinnützige Vereinegemeinnützige Vereine (charitable organisations) or gUGs, for example.

 Source: Deutscher Spendenrat (German charity council)